kwebio/kweb-docs/intro.rst

 Features
 --------

-* A single unified codebase for your webapp
+* A unified codebase for your webapp, from database to DOM

 * End-to-end Kotlin (`Why? <https://steve-yegge.blogspot.com/2017/05/why-kotlin-is-better-than-whatever-dumb.html?m=1>`_)

 * Bind DOM values directly to a value in your database and have them update in realtime

+* A statically typed HTML DSL allowing your IDE to catch bugs that would otherwise only be caught at runtime

 * Efficient server-side rendering, DOM caching, and instruction preloading

+* Can plugin to numerous back-end key/value stores and pub/sub platforms to facilitate unlimited scalability